 3 Tips for Flood-Proofing Your Business

 The damage that can occur to your business from flooding is no small matter.
 In fact, the National Flood Insurance Program claims that approximately 25 percent of businesses that have to close after a flood occurs never reopen their doors.
-For this reason, it is important you take measures to protect your company’s building against flooding if there is any risk of a storm or flood in Mehlville, MO.
+For this reason, it is important you take measures to protect your company’s building against flooding if there is any risk of a storm or flood in Lemay, MO.
 While a water damage cleanup company can help restore your building to its original condition, it is important you are proactive in protecting your building and reducing costs ahead of time.
 Here are three useful tips for reducing flood damage to your business’ building.

 1. Install a Sump Pump

 Sump pumps are useful for small floods or areas of your building, like basements, that frequently experience flooding.
 They even make models with a backup battery in case storm damage causes the power to go out.
-They allow water to flow through the building and provides an outlet for it instead of allowing water to pool around the building and cause immense pressure.
+They allow water to flow through the building and provide an outlet for it instead of allowing water to pool around the building and cause immense pressure.